Marti Caine: Music career

-Caine recorded five albums, also working with Karl Jenkins who wrote a signature tune Quiet Please, The Lady's Gonna Sing using the theme from Sibelius's 5th Symphony.
+Caine recorded five albums, also working with Karl Jenkins who wrote the signature tune "Quiet Please, The Lady's Gonna Sing" using the theme from Sibelius's 5th Symphony.
 This was her third album, and her second with Jenkins, following the album Behind the Smile.
-The sweeping, theatrical, delivery of this title track contrasts with the easy, fluid style with which she approaches Ebony Eyes on the same album.
+The sweeping, theatrical delivery of this title track contrasts with the easy, fluid style with which she approaches "Ebony Eyes" on the same album.
 However, her persona as cabaret host and comedian seemed to prevent any serious inroads into commercial musical success – though her recordings were marketed globally, in areas as far-flung as Scandinavia, South America and Australasia – with huge numbers bought by television audiences.

 Caine's first album was so popular that it was re-released three times, with different covers, under two separate record labels.
 Her posthumous CD, released in 1996, was compiled from her BBC Radio shows, her musical director noting that "I was working with, arguably, 'the best female singer around' but who was, unfortunately, always thought of, first and foremost, as a comedienne".

 Caine's mid-career decision to play Sun City in South Africa during the years of apartheid was seen as a serious error of judgement by many (and as a result she was put on a United Nations blacklist of artists who had ignored a cultural boycott of South Africa).
 To counter its cultural isolation, the apartheid era South African entertainment industry had offered artists astronomical fees, according to press reports from the time and entertainment industry sources.
 "It's a question of conscience," said Harry Belafonte, co-chairman (with Arthur Ashe) of Artists United Against Apartheid.
 However, Caine spoke of her support for and work with the "black community".
 She claimed she enjoyed black music and had recorded a number of Stevie Wonder songs.
 She also dedicated a medley as a Tribute to Gladys Knight on her first studio LP.